rcackerman/nycds-annual-survey/README.md

 #### population.sql

-`client_population.sql` takes the alias groupings in `person_population.sql` and adds the first and last name for each client instance in the grouping, as well as address information for each client.
+`population.sql` takes the alias groupings in `person_population.sql` and adds the first and last name for each client instance in the grouping, as well as address information for each client.

 #### population.py